DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Finally, there is a non-examined assessment or coursework, the purpose of which is to enable history students to develop skills in the analysis and evaluation of interpretations of history in a chosen question, problem or issue as part of an independently researched assignment.
 Students will be required to form a critical view of an area of historical debate based on relevant reading on the question, problem or issue.
 Students at Cirencester have the freedom to complete a centre set assignment, based on one of their three examined papers, or they may choose their own topic to research.
 This offers those students the chance to go beyond the exam specification and really explore a period of history that is interesting to them.
 Those who choose a centre-set question will also benefit, as their study will take them deeper into and beyond what the exam requires, and they often emerge more confident and with a better understanding of the exam topics.

 At least five GCSEs at Grade 4 or above all from the core subjects.
 It is not necessary to have studied GCSE History, though this is advised.
 If students have taken GCSE History, you must have achieved a Grade 4 or above to take A-level History.

-The course will use a variety of different teaching methods ranging from lectures and discussions, through to student presentations and individual research.
+The course will use a variety of different teaching methods ranging from lectures and discussions, to student presentations and individual research.
 The lecturers aim to bridge the gap between school and university so there is an emphasis on encouraging students to think for themselves.
-There is a high expectation on students to participate in all sessions.
+There is a high expectation for students to participate in all sessions.